Frequently Asked Questions by Faculty

 - A copy of her/his Bear Facts UNOFFICIAL transcript

-Do Fall 2013 graduating seniors need to do anything special?
+Do Spring 2016 graduating seniors need to do anything special?

-Fall 2013 Graduating Seniors should make an appointment with their Student Affairs Adviser in 230 Bechtel for a FINAL DEGREE CHECK
+Spring 2016 Graduating Seniors should make an appointment with their Student Affairs Adviser in 230 Bechtel for a FINAL DEGREE CHECK.
+Spring 2016 L&S CS graduating seniors should make an appointment with an L&S CS adviser

 Do options still matter?